IPGP/webobs/index.md

 <a name="whatsnew"></a>
-## What's new?
+## What's new and release history

+### What's new in the 2.5?
+- SEFRAN3/MC3 can use key shortcuts to select the event type;
+- new functionalities in superproc GNSS (harmonic correction, velocity scale) and GENPLOT (moving averages), node events are plotted in background for pernode graphs (most superprocs);
+- external node maps now use OpenStreetMaps with various free tile layers (satellite, terrain, topo, ...);
+- neighbour nodes are automatically displayed with dynamic links;
+- QR codes available for all grids, output graphs and nodes pages (link to direct URL);
+- node-feature-node association editable through node configuration GUI;
+- improved node events search tool;
+- some fixes and other minor improvements.

 ### What's new in the 2.4?
-- sefran3/mc3 includes a machine learning module for automatic event classification;
+- SEFRAN3/MC3 includes a machine learning module for automatic event classification;
 - new forms for soil solution and rain water chemical analysis;
 - new modelling capabilities (pCDM MODELTIME) in GNSS superproc;
 - Sefran3 is now a grid type associated to a domain, with configuration GUI;